 Pay all Net 30 vendor accounts in full and on time.
 Be patient and allow time for the vendors’ reporting cycles to get into the reporting systems.
 It typically takes 3 cycles of Net accounts reporting to build credit scores.
 Most merchants and major retailers offer business credit, but don’t advertise it.
 However, there is no benefit to the merchant to promote credit with no personal liability if a business owner is willing to take on that liability.
 So they don’t promote their business credit cards and regularly request an SSN.

-You must have a total of at least five (5) Net 30 day pay accounts reporting although eight (8) are better, to move to the next tier.
+You must have a total of at least three (3) Net 30 day pay accounts reporting to move on.

 Most stores will not approve a business owner for business credit unless the owner has an established credit profile and score, much like in the consumer world.
 Vendor accounts must be used first to establish a profile and score, and then your business can get store credit.
 It usually takes just 90 days or less to establish a score and profile with trade lines.
 It’s a great way to start a trucking business.

-Once 10 total accounts are reporting, a business owner can then start applying for Visa, MC, and Amex-type credit.
+Once more total accounts are reporting, a business owner can then start applying for Visa, MC, and Amex-type credit.
 Approval amounts will be equivalent to the highest credit limit account on the business report.

-Therefore, try to have 10 accounts with at least one of them having a $10,000 high limit.
+Therefore, try to have at least one card with a $10,000 high limit.
 Keep using the credit, and keep applying for more, and talk with credit providers to raise credit limits.
 If you do this, your business credit will keep growing until you can get higher limit credit lines, typically within 6 – 12 months.

-Once you have 10 – 15 accounts, you can start to get approved for fleet credit and auto vehicle financing.
+Once you have more accounts, you can start to get approved for fleet credit and auto vehicle financing.
 You must have at least one account with a $10,000 high credit limit to get approved for most fleet credit sources.